vpejovic/MachineLearningToolkit/README.md

 https://github.com/vpejovic/MachineLearningToolkit/

+To use Machine Learning Toolkit in your Android project, simply put:

+compile 'si.uni_lj.fri.lrss.machinelearningtoolkit:mltoolkit:1.2'

+in your app's build.gradle file

 Copyright (c) 2013, University of Birmingham, UK Veljko Pejovic,  <v.pejovic@cs.bham.ac.uk>

 This library was developed as part of the EPSRC Ubhave (Ubiquitous and Social Computing for Positive Behaviour Change) Project.
 For more information, please visit